 International Union for the Conversation of Nature declared the wild Yaks as VULNERABLE animals.
 Although yaks are plant eaters, they are dangerous.

-This post sponsored by the best Roofing Service in Katy TX.
+This post sponsored by the best Mount Pleasant snow plowing company that Kenosha has.
 Thank you for your support of this site.